edgio-docs/edgio-nextjs-commerce-example/README.md

 Follow our docs for [Adding a new Commerce Provider](packages/commerce/new-provider.md).

 If you succeeded building a provider, submit a PR with a valid demo and we'll review it asap.

-## Contribute

-Our commitment to Open Source can be found [here](https://vercel.com/oss).

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
-2. Create a new branch `git checkout -b MY_BRANCH_NAME`
-3. Install the dependencies: `yarn`
-4. Duplicate `site/.env.template` and rename it to `site/.env.local`
-5. Add proper store values to `site/.env.local`
-6. Run `cd site` and `yarn dev` to build and watch for code changes
-7. Run `yarn turbo run build` to check the build after your changes

 ## Work in progress